meltemod/mysite/content/tutorial/_index.md

 title: Tutorials
 ---

-You can access the codes for the tutorials at https://github.com/meltemod/tutorials.
+You can access the tutorial codes at https://github.com/meltemod/tutorials.

 ## 2021